zahachtah/CAS/_posts/2018-06-26-ontogeneticGrowth.md

 {% endcapture %}
 <div class="notice--info">{{ notice-2 | markdownify }}</div>

+{% capture notice-1 %}
+Btot can be expressed as Btot ¼ Brest þ Bact ¼ fBrest, where f is a dimensionless parameter that reflects the activity level of the organism [11].
+For wild mammals and birds, the value of f ranges from 2 to 3 with an average of 2.7.
+For caged animals, f is usually below 2 [11].
+This relationship between total and resting metabolic rate is strongly supported by empirical data (Hou et al. 2011)
+{% endcapture %}
+<div class="notice--info">{{ notice-1 | markdownify }}</div>

 References:

+Hou, Chen, Kendra M. Bolt, and Aviv Bergman.
+2011.
+“A General Model for Ontogenetic Growth under Food Restriction.”
+Proceedings.
+Biological Sciences / The Royal Society 278 (1720): 2881–90.

 Makarieva, Anastassia M., Victor G. Gorshkov, and Bai-Lian Li.
 2004.
 “Ontogenetic Growth: Models and Theory.”
 Ecological Modelling 176 (1): 15–26.

+Ricklefs, R. E. 2003.
+“Is Rate of Ontogenetic Growth Constrained by Resource Supply or Tissue Growth Potential?
+A Comment on West et Al.’s Model.”
+Functional Ecology 17 (3): 384–93.

+West, G. B., J. H. Brown, and B. J. Enquist.
+2001.
+“A General Model for Ontogenetic Growth.”
+Nature 413 (6856): 628–31.